 Once retailers have come to appreciate online marketplaces, they often plan to expand their business to more marketplaces in the future.
 According to the ibi research study “Der Handel im Jahr 2021”: “Although multichannel retailers already sell on different platforms channels, one-third expect to establish new channels.”

 The complexity of managing VAT also increases with the number of marketplaces a retailer uses (often in addition to an online shop).
 For sales within the EU, the retailer must extract and prepare the VAT-relevant data from all channels in order to be able to declare the taxes correctly.
 This is where eClear offers valuable support.
-The OSS+ cloud-based solution combines data from all shops and marketplaces and automatically completes the declaration in the One-Stop Shop of the competent tax authority.
+The OSS+ cloud-based solution combines data from all shops and marketplaces following a mapping and analysis process.
+It prepares the declaration for the One-Stop-Shop of the competent tax authority.

 Another fact that retailers need to be aware of: new delivery thresholds apply in the EU since July 1, 2021.
 As soon as a merchant exceeds EUR 10,000 in annual cross-border trade in the EU, he must pay VAT on these goods in the customer’s country.
 Our Merchant Dashboard offers a comprehensive overview.
 Among other things, merchants can see their turnover according to sales country and the respective shops and marketplaces.